thysultan/gap/README.md

 # Gap

-A highlight extendable text edtor written in JavaScript rendering to a Canvas context.
+An extendable text edtor written in JavaScript rendering to a Canvas context.

 The goal is to write a highlighy extendable editor that any other editor could in theory be built out of.